 We view EBITDA, adjusted EBITDA adjusted EBITDA margin, non-GAAP net income and non-GAAP net income per diluted share as operating performance measures.
-We believe that the most directly comparable GAAP financial measure to EBITDA, adjusted EBITDA and non-GAAP net income is net income.
+We believe that the most directly comparable GAAP financial measures to EBITDA, adjusted EBITDA and non-GAAP net income is net income.
 We believe the most directly comparable GAAP financial measures to non-GAAP net income per diluted share and adjusted EBITDA margin are net income per diluted share and net income divided by revenue, respectively.
 In calculating EBITDA, adjusted EBITDA, adjusted EBITDA margin, non-GAAP net income and non-GAAP net income per diluted share, we exclude from net income the financial items that we believe should be separately identified to provide additional analysis of the financial components of the day-to-day operation of our business.
 We have outlined below the type and scope of these exclusions and the material limitations on the use of these non-GAAP financial measures as a result of these exclusions.
 EBITDA, adjusted EBITDA margin, non-GAAP net income per diluted share are not measurements of financial performance under GAAP and should not be considered as a measure of liquidity, as an alternative to net income or as an indicator of any other measure of performance derived in accordance with GAAP.
-Investors and potential investors in our securities should not rely on EBITDA, adjusted EBITDA margin, non-GAAP net income per diluted share as a substitute for any GAAP financial measure, including net income and net income per diluted share.
-In addition, we urge investors and potential investors in our securities to carefully review the GAAP financial information included as part of our Annual Reports on Form 10-K and Quarterly Reports on Form 10-Q that are filed with the Securities and Exchange Commission, as well as our quarterly earnings releases, and compare the GAAP financial information with our EBITDA, adjusted EBITDA adjusted EBITDA margin, non-GAAP net income and non-GAAP net income and non-GAAP net income per diluted share
+Investors and potential investors in our securities should not rely on EBITDA, adjusted EBITDA, adjusted EBITDA margin, non-GAAP net income per diluted share as a substitute for any GAAP financial measure, including net income and net income per diluted share.
+In addition, we urge investors and potential investors in our securities to carefully review the GAAP financial information included as part of our Annual Reports on Form 10-Q that are filed with the Securities and Exchange Commission, as well as our quarterly earnings releases, and compare the GAAP financial information with our EBITDA, adjusted EBITDA adjusted EBITDA margin, non-GAAP net income per diluted share.